 It should suffice to know that such styles often change as we grow up.

 However, if their upbringing wasn’t conducive to them growing out of their temperament or attachment styles as children, such may carry over into their leadership style.

-For instance, if someone is insecure they may not trust which leads to micromanaging, to pigeonholing, or withholding opportunity, and that makes for bad leaders.
+For instance, if someone is insecure, they may not trust, which leads to micromanaging, pigeonholing, or withholding opportunity, making for bad leaders.

 Consequently, leaders may have a difficult time motivating them, or they won’t listen.
-All this relates to how a leader interacts with followers and that is why I brought up the category of social nature.
+All this relates to how a leader interacts with followers, which is why I brought up the category of social nature.